paiad/hash-blog/docs/README.md

       dark: 0.3
     hero:
       name: Paiad
-      tagline: 种一棵树最好的时间是十年前，其次是现在。
-      text: "The best time to plant a tree was 10 years ago.The second best time is now."
+      tagline: "The best time to plant a tree was 10 years ago.The second best time is now."
       actions:
         -
           theme: brand